MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-al-profiler-overview.md

 ## Snapshot configuration settings

 In order to do any profiling on code, first, you must capture a snapshot of running code.
 Before doing that, you must set up a snapshot configuration in the `launch.json` file.
 The configuration settings depend on what type of profiling you want to perform.
-For more information, see [Snapshot debugging](devenv-snapshot-debugging.md) and [JSON files](devenv-json-files.md).
+For more information, see [Snapshot debugging](devenv-snapshot-debugging.md) and [Launch JSON file](devenv-json-launch-file.md).

 ### To set up a snapshot configuration for instrumentation profiling